Jordan Tannahill: Prince Faggot

+Other performances

+In 2024, Tannahill wrote a text for artist Miles Greenberg's nine hour durational performance, RESPAWN, at the Art Gallery of Ontario, which was both incorporated into the performance’s soundscape, and tattooed onto life-sized, sex doll sculptures bearing Greenberg’s likeness.

+Tannahill's virtual reality performance Draw Me Close, co-produced by London's National Theatre and the National Film Board of Canada, premiered at the 2017 Tribeca Film Festival, and in a longer iteration at the Venice Biennale's inaugural extended reality section, Venice Immersive.
+The autobiographical piece, which featured a pioneering fusion of live performance, motion capture technology, virtual reality, and animation, had runs at London's Young Vic Theatre in 2019, and Toronto's Soulpepper Theatre in 2021.

 Tannahill's work in contemporary dance includes choreographing and performing with Christopher House in Marienbad for the Toronto Dance Theatre in 2016; and writing the text for Xenos in 2018, and Outwitting the Devil in 2019, two shows by choreographer Akram Khan, which have toured internationally to venues including Sadler's Wells Theatre, Festival d'Avignon, and the Lincoln Center for the Performing Arts.
 Now (newspaper) listed both Marienbad and Xenos as Top 10 dance shows of the 2010s decade.

-Tannahill's production of Sheila Heti's play All Our Happy Days Are Stupid, which he directed with collaborator Erin Brubacher, premiered in 2014 at Videofag, more than a decade after Heti first began the script.
+Tannahill's production of Sheila Heti's play All Our Happy Days Are Stupid, which he directed with frequent collaborator Erin Brubacher, premiered in 2014 at Videofag, more than a decade after Heti first began the script.
 Heti's struggle to write the play is one of the central plot-lines in her bestselling novel How Should a Person Be?.
 The production, which featured original songs by Dan Bejar, was remounted at The Kitchen in New York City in 2015.